oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ### Token Endpoint Extension {#refresh-token-endpoint-extension}

-The authorization grant type is identified at the token endpoint with the `grant_type` value of `refresh_token`.
+The refresh token grant type is identified at the token endpoint with the `grant_type` value of `refresh_token`.

-If this value is set, the following additional parameters beyond {{token-request}} are required/supported:
+If this value is set, the following additional parameters beyond {{token-request}} are supported:

 "refresh_token":
 :    REQUIRED.
 The refresh token issued to the client.